Garlic-Team/website/guide/inhibitors/how-to-use-inhibitors.md

     inhibitors: [
         new ChannelOnly({
             ids: [ 'channelId', 'channelId 2' ],
-            message: 'You can\'t use this command here!'
+            message: 'You can\'t use this command here!',
+            ephemeral: true
         })
     ],
     ...other